w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 ###### Applying SC 1.2.4 Captions (Live) to Non-Web Documents and Software

-This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.2.4](https://www.w3.org/WAI/WCAG22/Understanding/captions-live#intent) (also provided below).
+This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.2.4](https://www.w3.org/WAI/WCAG22/Understanding/captions-live#intent).

 <div class="note">